-There isn’t one thing you can do to get you from where you are, to where you need to be to accomplish your massive goal.
+There is no one thing you can do to get you from where you are, to where you need to be to accomplish your massive goal.

-But when you break down your massive goal far enough, you get little activities you can do every day to move you forward.
+But when you break down your massive goal far enough, you get down to tiny, little activities you can do every day to move you forward.

 You can’t do the big stuff, you do the little stuff.